Ha-Tek/Python-projects/README.md

 # 1. Python with GUROBI to solve an integer linear programming problem  from the paper:
 Szádoczki, Z., Bozóki, S., & Tekile, H. A. (2022).
 Filling in pattern designs for incomplete pairwise comparison matrices:(quasi-) regular graphs with minimal diameter.
 Omega, 107, 102557.

-a.
-The problem has 5082 variables, 9493 constraints, and 1 objective function (when n=22)
+- The problem has 5082 variables, 9493 constraints, and 1 objective function (when n=22)
-b.
-The problem has 4410 variables, 8211 constraints, and 1 objective function (when n=21)
+- The problem has 4410 variables, 8211 constraints, and 1 objective function (when n=21)

 # 2. Python with OR-Tools using CP-SAT solver to solve the integer linear programming problem defined above.